-Gunman shoots 3 Texas deputies from behind, killing one, Houston police say
+Gunman shoots 3 Texas deputies, killing one, Houston police say

 Of the surviving deputies, one was shot in the back and was in surgery Saturday morning, and the other was shot in the foot and preparing to go into surgery, Herman said early Saturday.

 "This is a tough time for Precinct 4.
-I'm asking for all of our community's thoughts and praters for our families," Herman said.
+I'm asking for all of our community's thoughts and prayers for our families," Herman said.

 Investigators believe the shooter was a man in his early 20s, according to Jones.
 "We hope to have a suspect in custody soon," Herman said.